FamilOrujov/agentic-rag-lab/README.md

 Tests cover core functionality including metadata filter construction and retrieval logic.
 I structured tests to run without external dependencies so they execute quickly during development.

----

-## 10. License

-This project is provided for educational and research purposes.
-See the LICENSE file for terms of use.